 Records should be legible, identifiable and traceable.
 This should be accomplished through ensuring that they include a title, the date they were created and the person responsible for their storage and maintenance.

 All safety and environmental records, unless otherwise required, should be retained for the lifetime of the project.
-The Project Team should identify where records may be required to be stored for longer or shorter.
+The Delivery Team should identify where records may be required to be stored for longer or shorter.

 A log of all records produced by following the POSMS and POEMS procedures should be created and maintained.
 This should include information on who is responsible for maintaining/storing the record and the retention time.
 Form SSP03a/F/02 – Record Log should be used to record this information.

 It is a central objective of any Safety Management System or Environmental Management System for the system to continually improve.
-Project Teams, as users of the POSMS and POEMS, should contribute to their continual improvement through the submission of suggestions and recommendations for change.
+Delivery Teams, as users of the POSMS and POEMS, should contribute to their continual improvement through the submission of suggestions and recommendations for change.

-Project Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection team for consideration.
+Delivery Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection team for consideration.

-The Project Team Leader is responsible for ensuring adequate resources are dedicated to the management of safety and environmental protection within their area of responsibility, and for facilitating appropriate arrangements to discharge those responsibilities relating to this procedure in an efficient and effective manner.
+The Delivery Team Leader is responsible for ensuring adequate resources are dedicated to the management of safety and environmental protection within their area of responsibility, and for facilitating appropriate arrangements to discharge those responsibilities relating to this procedure in an efficient and effective manner.

 Responsibility for ensuring those arrangements are implemented, and achieve outputs which fully satisfy legislative and departmental requirements for safety and environmental protection (including compliance with this procedure), shall be formally delegated in writing to a named, competent individual within the team.